*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Licorice Root Tea Taste Like?
 Licorice Tea is a smooth and slightly sweet herbal infusion.
 It has a rich flavor that is slightly tangy with a slightly sweet kick that lingers on your lips after a sip.

-As always, taste is subjective so your experience might differ wildly from mine.
+As always, the taste is subjective so your experience might differ wildly from mine.
 Use this flavor profile as a loose guide on what to expect from your first cup of licorice tea and then decide for yourself what flavors you taste when you drink this wonderful herbal infusion.

 The Flavor Profile Of Licorice Root Tea